This article is continued from Whole House Electrical Surge Protection – Part 1.

 My DSL modem, WiFi router, ethernet switch and computer are connected an APC SmartUPS 750 Uninterruptible Power Supply (UPS) that provides several hours of battery backup for my home network during power outages.

 Why bother with battery backup for your home network?
-Here’s why: My neighborhood lost power for several hours recently on a weekend night.
-Yet everyone was able to surf the internet and watch NetFlix on the laptop computer or Apple iPad because the DSL modem and WiFi router were on battery backup!
+Here’s why: My neighborhood lost power for several hours recently.
+The family continued to surf the internet and watch NetFlix on the laptop PC and Apple iPad because the DSL/cable modem and WiFi router were on battery backup!
 Yes!
 We were online!